aurelia-contrib/aurelia-open-id-connect/README.md

     npm install --save aurelia-open-id-connect

-Install from GitHub.
+Alternatively, install from GitHub.

     npm install --save shaunluttin/aurelia-open-id-connect

-Also install UNMET PEER DEPENDENCIES such as `babel-polyfill`.
+Note: sometimes we need to install UNMET PEER DEPENDENCIES such as `babel-polyfill`.

 ### Add aurelia-open-id-connect to Aurelia